BenFrantzDale/BenFrantzDale.github.io/_posts/2024-10-01-sender-intuition-senders-dont-send.md

 * Dietmar Kühl for the spirited face-to-face conversation (and allowing me to nerd-snipe him about cancellation at CppCon).
 * Daisy Hollman, whose [CppCon talk](https://cppcon2024.sched.com/event/1gZgc/ranges-are-output-range-adaptors-the-next-iteration-of-c-ranges) about “[Daisy Chains](https://github.com/dhollman/daisychains)” got me thinking about push-versus-pull pipelines, making me realize that with the right API, it should be possible to transform the lazy view `r | std::views::transform(f) | std::views::filter(p)` into a “pushable” object – essentially exactly what `connect(snd, rec)` does.
 * Ville Voutilainen for his comments on a draft.
-* Eric Niebler for designing this system, refining it such as renaming `continues_on` and fixing cancelation after split, and for his encouragement to write this article.
+* Eric Niebler for spearheading standardization of this system, refining it such as renaming `continues_on`, and for his encouragement to write this article.